Chief Executive Officer

 Lakeya Cherry, DSW, MSSW

-Ms. Cherry is the Network for Social Work Management’s Chief Executive Officer
+Dr. Cherry is The Network for Social Work Management’s Chief Executive Officer

-Lakeya Cherry, MSSW is the Chief Executive Officer of the Network for Social Work Management, an international membership organization dedicated to strengthening social work leadership in health and human services.
+Lakeya Cherry, DSW, MSSW is the Chief Executive Officer of The Network for Social Work Management, an international membership organization dedicated to strengthening leadership in health and human services.
 Under her leadership, the Network has grown globally and introduced new, innovative programming that meets the needs of social work and human services leaders everywhere.
-At her previous position with 2U, Inc., a technology company partnering with prestigious universities to place degree programs online, Lakeya was a Senior Regional Field Manager for the University of Southern California School of Social Work’s online Master of Social Work program.
-Cherry was in charge of spearheading national partnerships and managing field education agency development initiatives.
+At her previous position with 2U, Inc., a technology company partnering with prestigious universities to place degree programs online, she was a Senior Regional Field Manager for the University of Southern California School of Social Work’s online Master of Social Work program.
+Dr. Cherry was in charge of spearheading national partnerships and managing field education agency development initiatives.
 She has also held a variety of direct service positions in the nonprofit sector and volunteers during her free time.

 Dr. Cherry holds a Certificate in Nonprofit Executive Leadership from the National Human Services Assembly in collaboration with The Fund Raising School at the Lilly Family School of Philanthropy at Indiana University, the Executive Education Program at the School of Public and Environmental Affairs at Indiana University, and ASU Lodestar Center for Philanthropy and Nonprofit Innovation.
 She is also a StartingBloc Fellow, Futures Fellow, #IamRemarkable Facilitator, and Certified Dare to Lead Facilitator.
 In addition to this, Dr. Cherry is a board member for the California Institute for Behavioral Health Solutions (CIBHS) and Council Member for the Center for Nonprofit Leadership at Adelphi University School of Social Work.